 - SAVE GAME

 - Seriously, you have no idea how many times I’ve crashed after making a character.

-- Expressions are useful for screenarchery, but can be tedious.
-If you change up the face it can alter how other expressions are applied and make a huge mess, so I usually leave this blank except for pictures.
+- Expressions are useful for screen archery, but can be tedious.
+If you change up the face it can alter how other expressions are applied in game.
+I usually leave this blank except for pictures.
 I always change it back after.

-- I don’t use many other tabs, I have no need to.
+- I don’t use many other tabs.
 If I want to pose I use a pose mod.
-If I want magic to show up I have them magic ready and then pose. 🙂 I will post a tutorial on how I do screenarchery soon.
+If I want magic to show up I have their magic ready and then pose. 🙂 I will post a tutorial on how I do screenarchery soon.
 I’m still learning that!

 Still having problems with getting the face to “look right?”
 Try some face presets!

 Mine.
 Can possibly be used on other races, but I don’t think the Orc or Elf would transfer well.
 Sometimes Nords, Imperials, and Bretons cannot cross faces either.
 When in doubt, check it out.: